D0liphin/Testnice/README.md

 # `testnice`

-You can use this by building the project (preferably in debug mode) and then using the builtin CLI.
+This is **currently not usable**.
+It is under incredible construction and I am going to the gym rn.
+I'll fix it all when I get back.

+You will need to `cargo build` this.

-For this to have a noticeable effect to allow students to view the scheduler churning away in real-time, you will need to flood all your cores.
+For this to have a noticeable effect to allow students to view the scheduler churning away in real-time, you will need to flood your CPU with garbage work.
 You can do this with

 ```
-sudo testnice --flood=<numthreads> --nice=-20
+sudo testnice flood <numthreads> --ni=-20
 ```

-Doing a number that is too high for `--flood` will just crash your PC tbh.
+Doing a number that is too high for `--flood` will just freeze your PC.
+Don't do more than the number of cores you have as a start.

 ## System Requirements